App-vNext/Polly/docs/strategies/retry.md

 **Reasoning**:

-If `DoSomething` and `BeforeEachAttempt` are interdependent, group them or craft a simple wrapper to invoke them in the correct sequence.
+If `DoSomething` and `BeforeEachAttempt` are interdependent, group them or declare a simple wrapper to invoke them in the correct sequence.

 ### 6 - Having a single strategy for multiple failures

-Suppose we have an `HttpClient` that issues a request and then we try to parse a large JSON.
+Suppose we have an `HttpClient` that issues a request and then we try to parse a large JSON response.

 ❌ DON'T